-As you may be aware, Kerwood Wind, Inc., a subsidiary of NextEra Energy Canada, was selected by the Ontario Power Authority (OPA) to develop a wind energy project in Middlesex County.
-The proposed wind turbines will generate clean, renewable energy, producing no air pollutants and allowing landowners to use their land as they have historically.
+As you may be aware, Bornish Wind, LP, a subsidiary of NextEra Energy Canada, was selected by the Ontario Power Authority (OPA) to develop a wind energy project in Middlesex County, Southwestern Ontario.
+The proposed wind turbines will be located on privately-owned land to generate clean, renewable energy, producing no air pollutants and allowing landowners to use their land as they did before.

 In November 2011, we hosted a public meeting at the Ailsa Craig Community Centre.
-Approximately 200 people showed up to learn about the project and have their questions answered by our team of experts.
-In addition, in February this year we conducted a 'Telephone Town Hall' where over 290 residents asked a series of questions to learn more about the project.
-In this newsletter, we hope to share with you and answer the most frequent questions that were asked during the public meeting and Telephone Town Hall.
+There were approximately 200 participants in attendance.
+We were pleased that so many people showed up to ask questions and learn about the project.
+In this newsletter, we hope to share with you and answer the most frequent questions that were asked during the public meeting.